 database

 Required if you use Valkey for both default and full-page cache.
-You must specify the database number of one of the caches; the other cache uses 0 by default.
+Specify the database number of one of the caches; the other cache uses 0 by default.

 Important: If you use Valkey for more than one type of caching, the database numbers must be different.
 It is recommended that you assign the default caching database number to 0, the page-caching database number to 1, and the session storage database number to 2.